txpipe-shop/audit_template/templates/report.typ

       ],
       cell()[
         #set align(horizon)
-        Major severity issues are major to the security of the project.
-They are likely to lead to loss of funds or control of the project.
+        Major issues highlight exploits, bugs, or other vulnerabilities that cause unexpected transaction failures or may be used to trick general users of the dApp. dApps with Major issues may still be functional.

       ],
       cell(fill: minor)[
         #set align(horizon + center)